GOMC-WSU/Workshop/adsorption/CO2_IRMOF_1/CO2_1_bar/README.txt

 # Run the GOMC simulation in GCMC for 2 million steps.
-# Assuming that GOMC base directory was cloned in your Desktop:
+# Assuming that GOMC base directory was cloned in your home directory:

-~/Desktop/GOMC/bin/GOMC_CPU_GCMC +p4 carbondioxide_GCMC.conf > output_CO2.log &
+~/Code/GOMC/bin/GOMC_CPU_GCMC +p4 carbondioxide_GCMC.conf > output_CO2.log &

-# if you have CUDA installed, you can use GPU code by running following command:

-~/Desktop/GOMC/bin/GOMC_GPU_GCMC carbondioxide_GCMC.conf > output_CO2.log &

 # You can monitor the simulation by running the following command: